posit-dev/air/docs/notes.md

 }
 ```

-However, there are a few places where it is much tougher to decide how much air can flatten without destroying user intent.
+However, there are a few places where it is much tougher to decide how much Air can fold without destroying user intent.
 These cases are documented below.

 ### Function calls